lefake/DeneigUS/README.md

 ```bash
 pip3 install xmlschema
 ```
-3. In the user manual of the simulator, do the ROS Tutorial in order to install the ROS Interface plugin ([Setting CoppeliaSim with ROS](https://www.coppeliarobotics.com/helpFiles/))
+3. In the user manual of the simulator, do the ROS Tutorial in Tutorials section, in order to install the ROS Interface plugin. ([Setting CoppeliaSim with ROS](https://www.coppeliarobotics.com/helpFiles/))
-4. In your ~/.bashrc, add the following command and replace the path with to location of your CoppeliaSim folder on your system:
+4. In your ~/.bashrc, add the following command and replace the path with the location of your CoppeliaSim folder on your system:
 ```bash
 export COPPELIASIM_ROOT_DIR=put_your_path_here
 ```